 Normal stretching exercises are also helpful to relieve hip pain.
 Our healthcare providers and rehab team can help educate you on these physical therapy exercises.

 What are the nonsurgical treatments for hip pain?

-Injections: Corticosteroid injections are used to reduce the inflammation.
-Hyaluronan injections are used to lubricate the painful hip joint and pain relief.
-Platelet Rich Plasma injections are used to encourage healing and reduce pain.
-These medications are injected directly into the hip.
+- Injections: Hyaluronan injections lubricate the painful hip joint and pain relief.
+Platelet-rich plasma injections encourage healing and reduce pain.

-Physical Therapy: Yoga, swimming, exercises are some physical activities which help to reduce hip pain.
-Physical therapy improves the flexibility, posture, strength and mobility of the hip.
+- Physical therapy: Yoga and swimming are some physical activities that help to reduce hip pain.
+Physical therapy improves the flexibility, posture, strength, and mobility of the hip.